Account

 Advanced search

-This is an open access title available under the terms of a Creative Commons Attribution-Non Commercial-No Derivatives 4.0 International license (CC BY-NC-ND 4.0).
-It is free to read at Oxford Academic and offered as a free PDF download from OUP and select open access...
+This is an open access title available under the terms of a CC BY-NC-ND 4.0 International licence.
+It is free to read at Oxford Academic and offered as a free PDF download from OUP and selected open access locations.
+Domesticated uses novel archaeological methods to...

 Les livres numériques peuvent être téléchargés depuis l'ebookstore Numilog ou directement depuis une tablette ou smartphone.